Author: Vanessa Ngan, Staff Writer, 2006. Updated by A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2016.

 However, the majority of cases of urticarial vasculitis are idiopathic (ie there is no known cause).

-The first symptom of urticarial vasculitis is an urticarial eruption that is often painful or has a burning sensation.
-In some cases there may be pruritus.
-Lesions are red patches or plaques that may have a white centre, and petechiae may appear.
-They usually last for more than 24 hours in a fixed location, after which they will slowly resolve spontaneously.
+The first symptom of urticarial vasculitis is an urticarial eruption (these are characterised by weals) that is often painful or has a burning sensation.
+In some cases, the weals are itchy.
+The lesions are red patches or plaques that may have a white centre, and petechiae may appear.
+Unlike urticaria, urticarial vasculitis lesions usually last for more than 24 hours in a fixed location, after which they will slowly resolve spontaneously.
 Ecchymoses or hyperpigmentation may occur in the healing process.

 In addition to the skin lesions, patients with urticarial vasculitis may also develop systemic symptoms including photosensitivity, swollen lymph nodes, joint pain (50%), fever, abdominal pain (20%), difficulty breathing, and lung and kidney problems.